qrtl/mi7-custom/website_update_email_notify/README.rst

 This module does the following:

 -  Sent an email to the old email address to notify user about changing of the email.
+-  Enable to edit e-mail field in /my/account page.

 **Table of contents**